jundalisay/superblist/content/en/research/tesla/energy/part-10.md

 The discovery of the conducting properties of the air was unexpected.
 But it was only a natural result of experiments in a special field which I had carried on for some years before.

-It was, I believe, during 1889 that certain possibilities offered by extremely rapid electrical oscillations determined me to design a number of special machines adapted for their investigation.
+In 1889, certain possibilities offered by extremely rapid electrical oscillations determined me to design a number of special machines adapted for their investigation.

 Owing to the peculiar requirements, the construction of these machines was very difficult, and consumed much time and effort.